Thinking Of Calling Nanny 911’s Number?

 Can the nannies do what they suggest?
-Can they seriously be there for just a week, change things around and alter the trajectory of a family for life, sewing peace where formerly there was chaos?
-The answer to that is, yes.
-They see the behaviour, note the causes and coach the family in how to stop the behaviour.
-I hear from families all the time about the difference my behaviour intervention has made to their lives.
+Can they seriously be there for just a week, change things around, and alter the trajectory of a family for life, sewing peace where formerly there was chaos?
+The answer to that is yes.
+They see the behaviour, note the causes, and coach the family on how to stop it.
+I frequently hear from families about how my behaviour intervention has improved their lives.
 So what are the differences between a TV behaviour nanny intervention and a private one?
 Well, they’re significant, so let’s take a look.

 Nanny 911: It’s about the show, not the behaviour.

 When parents are thinking about calling Nanny 911’s number, they have to realize that the show is about entertainment.
-That’s its goal.
-To get as many bums on seats watching the TV in the living room or on tablets or smart phones as possible.
+That’s its goal—to get as many bums on seats watching the TV in the living room or on tablets or smart phones as possible.
 That means they’re in a bit of a conflict of interest from the start because they need badly behaved kids, followed by wonderfully behaved kids.
-Now as you know in your own family, children don’t always behave the way you want them to.
+As you may know from your own family, children do not always behave the way you want them to.
 As parents, we’ve all had our own independent examples.
 You might, for instance, take your kids to Granny’s house; your son might whine at his sister for taking Granny’s last chocolate cookie; one of your children might indulge in an endless nose pick and decide to deposit it on the wall.
 However, on shows like that, they need the child to be naughty, and if the child isn’t naughty at the given time, well, they’ll have to make it appear that they are.

 After all, there’s only so long you can hang around with a TV camera.
-As former television network employee wrote on reddit, “I worked for a network that aired one of these shows and I can tell you I saw a few reels where the show producers encouraged/coached the kids to be horrible.
-I remember one clip where they told the kid to trash the house and yelled from behind the camera, “Jump on the couch!
+As a former television network employee wrote on Reddit, “I worked for a network that aired one of these shows, and I can tell you I saw a few reels where the show producers encouraged or coached the kids to be horrible.
+I remember one clip where they told the kid to trash the house and yelled from behind the camera,’Jump on the couch!
 Now throw the pillow at the lamp!
-Run around the room!”
+Run around the room!’
 The kid, of course, thought it was awesome.”
 Well, there you have it.

 Nanny 911.
 Not every parent wants their child’s worst moments on TV.

-Surely the psychological professionals are value added aren’t they?
+Surely the psychological professionals are adding value, aren’t they?
 Won’t that mean a better outcome for the parents involved?
-The answer to that unlikely and it’s because of something you’re probably very much aware of in your everyday life.
-How many times have you sat in a doctor’s office, only to be told that you must have a bunch of tests all in different places with different people.
-All those tests and evaluations take time because they are so specialized and it only takes one broken link in the chain for the whole process to collapse.
+The answer to that is unlikely, and it’s because of something you’re probably very aware of in your everyday life.
+How many times have you sat in a doctor’s office only to be told that you must have a bunch of tests all in different places with different people?
+All those tests and evaluations take time because they are so specialized, and it only takes one broken link in the chain for the whole process to collapse.

 Perhaps the receptionist fails to call you with the results.
-Perhaps, the x-ray tech puts the wrong test result under your name.
-Perhaps the professionals involved in your care just don’t see eye to eye.
-Perhaps it all goes swimmingly but irrespective, the more specializations and people you employ, the greater the chance that things will not work out as planned and the longer it will take.
-You can see play out all the time in any number of bureaucratic organizations.
-I’ve no doubt that the nanny show works, just simply that all those people can make the process unwieldy.
+Perhaps the x-ray technician puts the wrong test result under your name.
+Perhaps the professionals involved in your care just don’t see eye-to-eye.
+Perhaps everything goes swimmingly, but the more specializations and people you employ, the more likely things will not go as planned and the longer it will take.
+You can see this play out all the time in any number of bureaucratic organizations.
+I’ve no doubt that the nanny show works; just having all those people involved, however, can make the process unwieldy.

 Parenting has become far too complex.

-Solving child behaviour issues as a single professional is also a bit like the difference between being a rural doctor miles away from anywhere and a city doctor.
-Both are good trained doctors who know what they’re doing.
-In the city though, they’re are lots of patients and so the doctor often trains to become a specialist and they become the leader in their field for that particular speciality.
+Solving child behaviour issues as a single professional is also a bit like the difference between being a rural doctor miles from anywhere and a city doctor.
+Both are well-trained doctors who know what they’re doing.
+In the city, there are lots of patients, and so the doctor often trains to become a specialist and becomes the leader in their field for that particular specialty.
 If they don’t choose a specialty, there’s still a specialist to send them to if needed.
-Meanwhile the rural doc gets a bit of this and a bit of that.
-She might have patients with cancer, diabetes, heart disease, babies to birth, old folks to look after and the odd emergency surgery to preform, simply because there is no-one else.
-She’d be a jack of all trades certainly.
+Meanwhile, the rural doctor gets a bit of this and a bit of that.
+She might have patients with cancer, diabetes, heart disease, babies to birth, old folks to look after, and the odd emergency surgery to perform, simply because there is no one else.
+She’d be a jack of all trades, certainly.

 In my case, it’s the same.
 I can say, “I know kids.”
-After all, I’ve worked with them, birthed them, run daycares and family support programs and finally have spent the last 14 plus years solving every kind of behaviour problem you can think of and probably some you can’t.
-I’m also a very keen study of human nature, but it my experiences that have made me what I am today, not training.
-In my case, I have the training but that was just the start and it’s the why that is so much more fascinating than the how.
-Once you understand the why’s of children’s behaviour, changing it is easy.
+After all, I’ve worked with them, birthed them, run daycares and family support programs, and spent the last 20 years or so solving every type of behaviour problem you can think of—and probably some you can’t.
+I’m also a keen observer of human nature, but it’s my experiences, not my education, that have shaped who I am today.
+In my case, I have the training, but that was just the start, and it’s the why that is so much more fascinating than the how.
+Once you understand the whys of children’s behaviour, changing it is easy.